The Large Core of College Admission Markets: Theory and Evidence: Background: College Admissions in Hungary

 College programs report to the mechanism their capacity (i.e., the maximal number of applicants they can accept).
 Admissions priorities in each program are based on a weighted average of several variables (mainly academic performance in the 11th and 12th grades and matriculation exam scores, but also credits for disadvantaged and disabled applicants, for applicants who demonstrate fluency in another language, and for a small number of gifted applicants).
 Different study programs may use different weighting schemes (e.g., a computer science program may assign a greater weight to physics grades relative to a psychology program).

 In 2007, the year we focus on, to accommodate the multiple modes of financing, the mechanism required that the programs also report the number of state-funded seats they offered.
-This took place prior to the beginning of the admissions process.
-The mechanism then created two ``auxiliary programs'' with capacities corresponding to the number of state-funded and self-funded seats in the program, and endowed both with the priorities of the program.\footnote{This description applies to full-time programs.
+This took place prior to the beginning of the admissions process.\footnote{In 2008, Hungarian college admissions adopted a more complex variant of DA \citep{BIRO20103136, shorrersovago2018}.
+Although our analysis continues to hold under the new mechanism, we focus on 2007 to highlight that our results do not rely on the new, unique features.} The mechanism then created two ``auxiliary programs'' with capacities corresponding to the number of state-funded and self-funded seats in the program, and endowed both with the priorities of the program.\footnote{This description applies to full-time programs.
 There was an additional constraint on the total number of state-funded seats in each field of study, which was only binding for part-time programs.
 Additionally, part-time programs in computer science and engineering use slightly different priorities for state-funded and self-funded seats (they assign a lower weight to mathematics scores of applicants for self-funded seats relative to state-funded seats).
 Our empirical analysis takes this into account (see \cref{app:section:empirical_findings}).} Finally, student-receiving DA (\SRDA)---i.e., auxiliary-program-proposing DA---was used to determine the final assignment.

-\paragraph{Timeline.} The application process proceeds as follows.
-First, the centralized clearinghouse publishes a booklet that includes the rules of the college admissions process together with the list of the alternatives (program--financial terms pairs), and the number of seats available in each alternative in November.
-Then, applicants submit their ROLs in mid-February.
-Finally, in mid-July, the clearinghouse notifies applicants about their placement and publishes the priority-score cutoffs for each alternative, i.e., the minimum priority score that was needed to gain admission.

-\paragraph{Financing Colleges.} The government funds colleges on a per-student basis, irrespective of the financial terms.
-Additionally, colleges collect tuition from students with self funding,\footnote{Tuition for a 3-year bachelor's degree program ranges from \$3,280 to \$6,560 (600,000--1,200,000HUF). } and receive additional compensation for state-funded students from the government.
-Thus, holding the number of students with state funding (self funding) constant, colleges' revenue increases with each additional admitted self-funded (state-funded) student.

 \Cref{tab:alternatives} presents information on the alternatives that colleges offered in 2007.
 The applicants' choice set consisted of 3,740 alternatives, corresponding to 2,289 study programs.
 The number of study programs that offered both state-funded and self-funded alternatives was 1,451.
 Some study programs were available with state-funding exclusively (172), and other programs---mostly part-time programs---were available with self-funding exclusively (666).
 Panel B shows that 93,999 of the 111,685 available seats (84.1 percent) were available in study programs that offered both state-funded and self-funded alternatives.
 The overwhelming majority of the seats that were offered with self-funding exclusively (about 91 percent) were in the form of part-time education.